meditationstuff/protocol_1/auxiliary.md

 [<a href="#894auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="895auxiliary"></span> eye phosphenes and blobs:

+Allow your attention/&#8203;"attention" to be (fully) captured sometimes by light, phosphenes, moving or flashing blobs behind your closed eyes.

+comment: This is in the neighbhorhood of the "be moved" preliminary/&#8203;auxiliary practice (and many/&#8203;several others).

+[<a href="#895auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]